Zypperman/xiandan/04 CS Lore/Software Engineering Principles/SWE Intro.md

 ### Asserting predictable behaviour

-- Assert with the following practices:
+- Done by observing the practices:
-    - functions shouldn't modify variables outside its scope (termed "pure functions")
+    - Functions shouldn't modify variables outside its scope (termed "pure functions")
-    - Don't modify objects after they are created ( concept is termed "immutability") and you update them by destroying and creating a new one in its place
+    - Don't modify objects after they are created ( concept termed "immutability") and you update them by destroying and creating a new one in its place
-    -

 # Videos to consider watching